 Stable operational efficiency - NHPC has showcased superior operating performance across its portfolio of projects, enabling it to not only earn a regulated return on equity, but also incentives for superior plant availability as well as higher-than-design energy (secondary energy) generation.
-The company witnessed dip in generation in FY2024 due to overall lower water availability and adverse impact of floods on certain projects.
-Nonetheless, the profitability and debt coverage metrics remain healthy.
+The company's generation dipped in FY2025 due to the complete shutdown of the

+Teesta-V project, low water availability and the adverse impact of floods on certain projects.
+Nevertheless, the overall generation performance and potential remains healthy and intact.
+Also, the profitability and debt coverage metrics remain healthy.
 NHPC reported incentives of Rs.
-459 crore in FY2024 and Rs.
-675 crore in FY2023 on a consolidated basis.
+384.77 crore in FY2025 on a consolidated basis.

-Comfortable financial risk profile - The comfortable financial risk profile of NHPC is evident from a gearing of 0.8 times and interest coverage ratio of 13.9 times on a consolidated basis as on March 31, 2024.
-However, the total debt (TD)/OPBITDA is high at 6.2 times and is expected to remain elevated, given that NHPC is expected to incur a capex of ~Rs.
-10,000 crore on an annual basis.
-Nevertheless, ICRA notes that given the vintage of the operating plants, the associated project debt is relatively low and hence the operational project debt/OPBITDA is 1.8 times as on March 31, 2024.
-Additionally, the debt servicing of the under-construction projects will remain supported by the cost-plus regulated tariff regime.
-ICRA estimates the company's DSCR to remain above 1.5 times over the next three years, backed by the cost-plus tariff and the stable operating performance of its plants.
+Comfortable financial risk profile - The comfortable financial risk profile of NHPC is evident from the healthy debt coverage metrics reported by the company.
+However, the leverage level remains high, reflected in the total debt (TD)/OPBITDA of 6.8 times, and this is expected to remain elevated as NHPC is expected to incur a capex of Rs.
+12,000-13,000 crore on an annual basis.
+Nevertheless, the debt servicing will remain supported by the cost-plus regulated tariff regime.
+ICRA estimates the company's DSCR to remain above 1.3 times over the next three years, backed by the cost-plus tariff and the stable operating performance of its plants.

 Policy measures to promote hydropower sector a positive - The Ministry of Power has announced several measures to promote the hydropower sector in the country.
 These include the declaration of large hydropower projects (>25 MW) as a renewable energy source, hydropower purchase obligation (HPO) as a separate entity within the non-solar renewable purchase obligation, notification of the HPO trajectory till FY2030, tariff rationalisation steps like back loading of tariff, increase in the life of a project from 35 years to 40 years, raising the debt repayment period to 18 years, budgetary support for flood moderation/storage hydroelectric projects and budgetary support for the cost of enabling infrastructure (i.e. roads/bridges).
 The power generated from Parbati (800 MW) and Subansiri (2,000 MW) will be eligible for meeting the HPO obligations of the state discoms, which adds to their attractiveness and affordability, despite the expected levelised tariff being relatively high.
 In addition, the introduction of energy storage obligation and the guidelines for the development of pumped storage hydro projects offer an attractive growth opportunity for an established industry player like NHPC.
+Under the new initiatives, NHPC is planning to develop 18 pumped storage schemes (PSPs) with a cumulative capacity of 19,060 MW.
+It is actively pursuing renewable energy development through NHPC Renewable Energy Limited and has signed multiple memorandum of understanding (MOUs) for PSPs across key states, in line with its strategy to diversify its clean energy portfolio.